arcanericky/zap-examples/src/simple1/README.md

 logger.Info("This is an INFO message with fields", zap.String("region", "us-west"), zap.Int("id", 2))
 ```

 This is the fastest option for an application where performance is key.
 However, for a just [a small additional penalty](https://github.com/uber-go/zap#performance),
-which actually is still slightly better than the standard library, you can use
+which is still slightly better than the standard library, you can use
-the _sugar_ logger, which uses a reflection based type detection to give you
+the [Sugared Logger](https://pkg.go.dev/go.uber.org/zap?tab=doc#SugaredLogger) which uses a reflection based type detection to give you
-a simpler syntax to add tags of mixed types.
+a simpler syntax for adding tags of mixed types.

 ```go
 slogger := logger.Sugar()